Towards Tight Approximation Bounds for Graph Diameter and Eccentricities: Algorithms for sparse graphs

 It is an easy exercise to see that when $D=2h+1$ then the value $\max \{ \epsilon^{in}(v), \epsilon^{out}(v) \}$ of an arbitrary vertex $v \in V$ is an estimation to the diameter which is at least $h+1$ and at most $D$.
 In this section we present a deterministic algorithm that gets a directed unweighted graph $G$ with $D=2h$ and computes in $O(m^2/n)$ time an estimation $\hat {D}$ such that $h+1\leq \hat{D} \leq D$.

 The algorithm works as follows.
 A variable $\hat{D}$ is set to zero.
-The algorithm searches for a vertex $v$ that its sum of in and out degree is minimal.
+The algorithm searches for a vertex $v$ of minimum total degree (where total degree is the sum of in-degree and out-degree).
 Then the algorithm computes the in and out eccentricity of $v$ and every vertex that has an edge with $v$ (incoming or outgoing).
 The algorithm outputs the maximum of all the in and out eccentricities that were computed.
+See Algorithm 2.